NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

-Gaea is the largest of the four NOAA RDHPCS, and is used to study the earth's notoriously complex climate from a variety of angles by enabling scientists to:
+Gaea is the largest of the four NOAA RDHPCS, and is used to study the earth's notoriously complex climate from a variety of angles by enabling scientists:

-* understand the relationship between

-  * climate change and extreme weather such as hurricanes
-  * the atmosphere's chemical makeup and climate
+* to understand the relationship between climate change and extreme weather, and the atmosphere's chemical makeup and climate

-* help unlock the climate role played by the oceans that cover nearly three-quarters of the globe.
+* to investigate the climate role played by the oceans that cover nearly three-quarters of the globe.

 .. _gaea-node-types: